tiantsong/single-image-crf/README.md

 Note:

-The Matlab code is unoptimized, therefore it tens of minutes to process an image.
+The Matlab code is unoptimized, therefore it may take tens of minutes to process an image, depending on your CPU specifications.